UKBMI Scale

 Ethnicity and BMI

-The NHS uses lower BMI thresholds for men of South Asian, Chinese, Black African and African-Caribbean family background.
+The NHS uses lower BMI thresholds for men of Asian, Middle Eastern, Black African and African-Caribbean family background.
 The healthy range becomes 18.5 to 22.9, overweight starts at 23 and obesity at 27.5.
 These adjustments come from evidence that these groups develop type 2 diabetes and cardiovascular disease at lower BMIs than White European populations.
-This is NICE guidance, applied by the NHS and by most UK GPs.

 What should I do if my BMI is too high or too low?